1. Talk about where you were born, your life, where you currently live in Maryland…a short biography so to speak.

 Legalization and the expungement of the records of those with past marijuana convictions are also morally the right thing to do, recognizing and reversing many years of discriminatory criminal justice policies that have disproportionately burdened minority communities.
 The plan I outline follows a tried and tested path toward legalization that has worked in other states and won the support of many legislators in Annapolis – not to mention a majority of their constituents.

 Marijuana must no longer be a scourge in our communities that sustains a black market of criminal enterprise nearly $800 million in size.
 It is time to bring it all under the rule of law – drawing an estimated windfall of $200-300 million in tax revenue, creating jobs, and helping thousands of Marylanders get their lives back out from under the shadow of a criminal record.
+Those that are looking at starting to grow marijuana once legalization is achieved might want or need assistance from i49 or somewhere similar in order to begin cultivating the best marijuana possible.
+After all, the benefits many people have seen from marijuana consumption has been tremendous thus far.

 5. Why is Julie Verratti your pick for Lt.
 Governor?